 That’s not all however, and this zeroing in on peak efficiency is combined with novel cooling solutions – such as the bottom panel of the ASUS ROG Zephyrus that opens up for more ventilation – and better voltage regulators.

-These optimizations apply to individual games as well, and a similar approach has been taken with regards to in-game graphics settings.
+These optimizations apply to individual games as well, and a similar approach has been taken with regard to in-game graphics settings.
 NVIDIA calls this feature WhisperMode, and it helps Max-Q laptops run more quietly.
-In fact, the company has targeted to maximum noise level at 40dbA, which in a chart of comparative noise levels, has been lumped to together with sounds like bird calls.
+In fact, the company has targeted the maximum noise level at 40dbA, which in a chart of comparative noise levels, has been lumped together with sounds like bird calls.

 In other words, that’s barely a peep compared to the storm that some gaming laptops can whip up.

 WhisperMode applies the most power-efficient graphics settings and intelligently paces the game’s frame rate, thus striking a balance between visual quality, performance and noise.
 Over 400 games have been profiled, so there’s a good chance that your favorite title will be able to take advantage of it.